Hugofslopes/printf/ReadMe.md

 	make main2 ; ./main2
 This main function was created by <a href="https://github.com/PedroZappa">PedroZappa</a> to cover some additional tests.

 ## Improvements
 <p>
-    The improvements to be made are
+    The improvements to be made are to tokenize the input in a way that makes the selection of format specifiers and flags easier.
+In my case, I created a scheme like a tree that follows each hypothesis of input, which made the code much larger than necessary."
 </p>